Cabinets provide for Mise en place "everything in its place."How are your cabinets looking?

 Individuals are becoming more obsessed with accumulating things, diversifying our options for cooking, wardrobes, tools, toys, etc. Houses used to be built with minimal storage.
 Now we can't imagine a master bedroom without walk-in-closets.
 Kitchens are built with floor to ceiling cabinets.
 All these cubbies and compartments are meant to make our stuff convenient to use, find, and preserve.
 There are entire stores dedicated to organizing our lives.
 It turns out that your choice of cabinet design can easily be one of the most substantial investments in your home.
 So, how do you clean cabinets and keep them looking good for years to come?
 For the kitchen cabinets, Powerizer has a degreaser and will help remove grease build-up and neutralize food odors.
-The natural enzymes easily break down starches and proteins from spills left behind on surfaces.
+The natural enzymes for cleaning easily break down starches and proteins from spills left behind on surfaces.
 In the bathroom, makeup drawers and medicine cabinets accumulate sparkles, dyes, oils, and dust reasonably quickly.
 Powerizer will break down dyes and pigments and grease, so they dissolve and wipe away easily.
 Let's put it to the test and clean some cabinets.

 Here is what you will need: